 If you’re seeing a yellow exclamation mark next to your PCI encryption/decryption controller in the Device Manager, you’re not alone.
 It indicates something is wrong with the driver for this device, and you need to install a compatible, correct and up-to-date driver.

-Here’re three ways you can update the PCI encryption/decryption controller driver to fix the issue; simply choose one to your liking.
+We’ve put together three easy ways you can update the PCI encryption/decryption controller driver.
+Simply choose one according to your needs.

 - Update the driver via Device Manager

 - Download and install the driver from the manufacturer

 Option 1 – Update the driver via Device Manager

 One easy way to update the PCI encryption/decryption controller driver is using the Windows Device Manager.
 Here are the steps: